stccenter/Satellite2Map/README.md

 #### **II - Set up the virtual environment**
 1. Create a new folder and name it as Satellite2Map.
 2. Copy Translation4_MultiGPU.ipynb from cloned repository and place it inside Satellite2Map folder.
-3. Put the Pix2Pix file into your Satellite2Map folder.
-4. In Jupyter notebooks, open Translation4_MultiGPU in preparation to run the notebook.
+3. In Jupyter notebooks, open Translation4_MultiGPU in preparation to run the notebook.

 #### **III - Install python packages**